-- d.
-Mid-Rise Buildings should be located and oriented in order to ensure sufficient privacy and daylight conditions for the people living and working within them.
-In order to achieve this a minimum window separation of 15 metres shall be provided between Mid-Rise Buildings. - e.
+- c.
+In order to provide appropriate privacy and daylight/sunlight conditions for any adjacent houseform buildings, Mid-Rise Buildings on a lot that abuts the rear yards of a lot with a Detached House, Semi-Detached House or Townhouse shall generally be setback a minimum of 7.5 metres from the property line and shall be contained within a 45 degree angular plane measured from the property line abutting those houseform buildings. - Mid-Rise Buildings should be located and oriented in order to provide sufficient privacy and daylight conditions for the people living and working within them.
+Primary windows on a facade shall achieve a minimum window separation from other primary windows facades of approximately 20 metres. - e.
 Surface parking is not permitted between the front or side of a Mid-Rise Building and a public street.
-Surface parking elsewhere on a lot with a Mid-Rise Building shall be setback from any property line by a minimum of three metres and shall be appropriately screened through landscaping.
+Surface parking elsewhere on a lot with a Mid-Rise Building should be set back from any property line by a minimum of three metres and shall be appropriately screened through landscaping.
+The maximum width of the landscape buffer will be established in the Zoning By-law.
 All surface parking areas must provide a high level of landscaping treatment and pedestrian pathways and it is encouraged that the grading and landscaping materials for surface parking lots be designed as part of the site's stormwater management system. - f.
-The rooftop of Mid-Rise Buildings shall include landscaped green space, private outdoor amenity space or environmental features such as solar panels.
+The rooftop of Mid-Rise Buildings should include landscaped green space, private outdoor amenity space or environmental features such as solar panels.